vozikkks/vozikkks/README.md

 ### test artifacts:

 - crafting test plans, executing test cases, and leading bug tracking to enhance software performance
-- explore my [collection of JavaScript projects](https://github.com/vozikkks/js-learning-projects) which at Codecademy course
+- explore my collection of JavaScript projects which at Codecademy course
-- explore my [simple Postman collection on GitHub](https://github.com/vozikkks/api-collection) for API testing
+- explore my simple Postman collection on GitHub for API testing
+- explore my SQL practice collection

+this list is created automatically with GitHub Actions, adding all repositories that contain the word ‘showcase’ in their name:
 <!-- SHOWCASE START -->
 - [api-collection-showcase](https://github.com/vozikkks/api-collection-showcase)
 - [js-learning-showcase](https://github.com/vozikkks/js-learning-showcase)